kundajelab/genomedisco/README.md

 **Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation, R installation, R library, modules and bedtools installation.
 Thus, you can run the above script as follows:

+usage: install_genomedisco.sh options
+Installs genomedisco.
+OPTIONS
+   -h               Show this message and exit --pathtopython   Path to python.
+DEFAULT: python --pathtor        Path to R. DEFAULT: R
+   --rlib           Path to R libraries.
+DEFAULT='' --pathtobedtools Path to bedtools.
+DEFAULT=bedtools --modules        Names of modules to be loaded.
+Comma-delimited.
+This can be used on computing clusters with shared installations, and will be loaded as 'module load modulename'.
+DEFAULT=''

 ```
 genomedisco/install_scripts/install_genomedisco.sh --pathtopython /path/to/your/python --pathtor /path/to/your/R --rlib /path/to/your/Rlibrary --modules modulename --pathtobedtools path/to/your/bedtools
 ```